pulumi/docs/reference/vs/chef_puppet_etc.md

 title: Pulumi vs. Chef, Puppet, etc.
 ---

 Chef, Puppet, Ansible, and Salt are all popular _configuration management tools_.
-These help you install and manage software on existing cloud infrastructure, either for bootstrapping a virtual machine, or patching one.
+These tools help you install and manage software on existing cloud infrastructure, either for bootstrapping a virtual machine, or patching one.
+They do not attempt to solve the problem of provisioning or updating infrastructure, containers, or serverless resources.

-Pulumi is fundamentally different, and complements configuration management tools, because it focuses on the provisioning and update of infrastructure itself.
-This is often because users of Pulumi prefer [cattle over pets]( https://www.engineyard.com/blog/pets-vs-cattle), tend to use more container-oriented systems where bootstrapping is handled by a `Dockerfile` where patching "in place" is unnecessary, and/or are either happy to do configuration management as a layer on top of Pulumi, or are moving away from it altogether as their shift to cloud native architectures.
+Pulumi is fundamentally different than these tools and works great alongside them.
+Pulumi manages provisioning and updating of your cloud infrastructure and applications, including virtual machines, containers, databases, hosted cloud services, and serverless functions.

+Pulumi uses real languages, much like these configuration management tools, to express your cloud requirements and desired infrastructure state.
+The Pulumi tool then takes these descriptions and can manage multiple environments to ensure that your infrastructure is always up to date, either through its CLI or in a hosted CI/CD scenario.

+Pulumi works well with modern "immutable infrastructure" architectures, where bootstrapping and patching are unnecessary.
+In such cases, configuration management is not needed in the usual sense.
+Pulumi also works well with classical approaches to infrastructure, however, which often entail virtual machines and where continuing to use a configuration tool in conjunction is easy.
+In either case, Pulumi will help on your path to cloud native architectures.